The agent-native CLI standard

 - 04 Fail Fast with Actionable Errors CLI tools MUST detect invalid state early, exit with a structured error, and tell the caller three things: what failed, why, and what to do next.
 An error that says "operation failed" gives an agent nothing to act on.

-- 05 Safe Retries and Explicit Mutation Boundaries Every CLI MUST support --dry-run so agents can preview any command before committing it.
-Write operations MUST clearly separate destructive actions from read-only queries.
-An agent that cannot distinguish a safe read from a dangerous write will either avoid the tool or execute mutations blindly — both are failure modes.
+- 05 Safe Retries and Explicit Mutation Boundaries Every CLI with write operations MUST support --dry-run so agents can preview a mutation before committing it.
+Commands MUST make the read-vs-write distinction visible from name and --help alone, and destructive writes MUST require explicit confirmation.
+An agent that cannot distinguish a safe read from a dangerous write will either avoid the tool or execute mutations blindly.
+Both are failure modes.

 - 06 Composable and Predictable Command Structure CLI tools MUST integrate cleanly with pipes, scripts, and other tools.
 That means handling SIGPIPE, detecting TTY for color and formatting decisions, supporting stdin for piped input, and maintaining a consistent, predictable subcommand structure.

 - 07 Bounded, High-Signal Responses CLI tools MUST provide mechanisms to control output volume.
-Agent context windows are finite and expensive — a tool that dumps 10,000 lines of unfiltered output wastes tokens and may exceed the context limit entirely, breaking the conversation that invoked it.
+Agent context windows are finite and expensive: a tool that dumps tens of thousands of lines of unfiltered output wastes tokens on every request and can exceed smaller context windows entirely, breaking the conversation that invoked it.
+"High-signal" here means the bytes that survive --quiet are the ones the caller asked for (data and errors), not progress, decoration, or chatter.